Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 ------
 ## Server Node: input_node

-This node is used to manage the acceleration factor of the robot.
-The Server node exploits the *custom server* `second_assignment/Accelerate` to recive a **request** and produce a **response** in the UI node.
+This node manages the acceleration factor of the robot.
+The Server node exploits the *custom server* `second_assignment/Accelerate` to receive a **request** and produce a **response** in the UI node.
-The `input_node` implements the service that desides either to encrese or decrese the speed of the robot or to reset the loaction of the robot to the starting position.
+The `input_node` implements the service that decides either to increase or decrease the robot's speed and to reset the robot's location to the starting position.
-The service is advertized inside of the *bool callBack*  `char_input`.
-The **request** associated to a `char` value will either:
+The service is advertised inside of the *bool function*  `char_input`.
+The **request** associated with a `char` value will either:

 * Send a **response** to *increase* the acceleration factor by 0.5 units if the `char` value is equal to `a`,
 * Send a **response** to *decrease* the acceleration factor by 0.5 units if the `char` value is equal to `s`,
 * Call the service `/reset_positions (std_srvs/Empty)` to RESET the position of the robot  if the `char` value is equal to `r`,
 * Give an ERROR message if any other  `char` value is entered.

-Once either the  `a` or the  `s` key are pressed, the gloabal variable  `acc` will either encrese or decrese by half a unit.
+Once either the  `a` or the  `s` key are pressed, the global variable  `acc` will either increase or decrease by half a unit.
 This variable will later be assigned to the **response** of the service.

-* The following code shows the *bool callBack* `char_input` of the node:
+* The following code shows the *bool function* `char_input` of the node:

 ```cpp